 Using your Windows Search bar, search CMS, and open up the Command prompt.
 There type the command chkdsk C: /f and execute the command.

 If any of your Steam files are either corrupted or damaged, then you must check Steam logs or update Steam to fix it.

 Solving Steam errors is quite easy and straightforward.
 Most of the time, the issues rely upon permission or a glitch with your antivirus program.
 In case the above solutions do not work for you, then try to reinstall your Steam client again.
-Your game data is sync with Steam could, so you won’t lose and game data when you install Steam client again.
+Your game data is in sync with Steam could, so you won’t lose and game data when you install the Steam client again.